lambdaclass/concrete/docs/CALLABLE_VALUES_AND_CAPABILITIES.md

-ergonomic alternative: borrow-block container projections (`borrow v = m.get(k) in 'R { … }`), to be designed **only if `with_value` proves too awkward in real code** — evidence-gated, exactly like `from()` itself. `from(self)` / returned-reference provenance remains deferred (#8a1) until such evidence exists.
+ergonomic alternative: borrow-block container projections (`borrow v = m.get(k) in 'R { … }`), to be designed **only if `with_value` proves too awkward in real code** — evidence-gated, exactly like `from()` itself. `from(self)` / returned-reference provenance remains deeply deferred (ROADMAP Phase 7 #8e) until such evidence exists.
 The borrow block, if ever built, is ergonomic syntax for an already-proven model, not the first mechanism.

 ### 5.1 The container-not-in-context invariant (soundness keystone)